-If you, as a parent, do not want Farmington Junior High to disclose directory information from your child's education records without your prior written consent, you must notify the school in writing annually.
+If you, as a parent do not want Farmington Junior High to disclose limited directory information of your child without your prior written consent, you must notify the school in writing annually.

-Parents who believe their rights have been violated may contact the school's administration or file a complaint with:

-Family Policy Compliance Office, U.S. Department of Education 400 Maryland Avenue, SW

-Washington, D.C.
-20202-5920
+Parents who believe their rights have been violated may contact the school's administration or file a complaint with: Student Privacy Policy Office (SPPO) U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20202-5920 (202) 260-3887 Informal inquiries may be sent to FPCO via the following email address: FERPA@ED.Gov

+For additional information please visit the SPPO website at the following address: https://studentprivacy.ed.gov/

-Informal inquires may be sent to FPCO via the following email address: FERPA@ED.Gov Complaints should be reported as soon as possible, but not later than 180 days from the date you learned of the circumstances of the alleged violation.
+Complaints should be reported as soon as possible, but not later than 180 days from the date you learned of the circumstances of the alleged violation.